 These Faith-based ministries provide help with rent, utilities, and more.
 If you are in a situation where you can not pay your rent or mortgage, these charities can prevent you from being evicted.
 They will speak with your landlord or mortgage company to inform them they are working with you.
 This will usually stop the eviction process.
 Don’t wait until the last minute to ask for help.
 They do not give cash directly.

 - Catholic Charities

 - The Salvation Army

 - Jewish Federation of North America

 - St. Vincent de Paul Catholic Church

-Needless to say, there is a lack of affordable housing in New York rent and subsidized housing is not immediately available, as waiting lists can be as long as a few years.
-Those who lose their homes, have to look for emergency housing until they can find a permanent home.
+Needless to say, there is a lack of affordable housing in New York rent and subsidized housing are not immediately available, as waiting lists can be as long as a few years.
+Those who lose their homes have to look for emergency housing until they can find a permanent home.